-Abstracting from the problem specific stencil data has another advantage: the resulting program does not only support arbitrary stencils but can also be applied to arrays and stencils of other dimensionalities without modifications.
+Abstracting from the problem specific stencil data has another advantage: the resulting program does not only support arbitrary stencils but can also be applied to arrays and stencils of other dimensionalities without changes.
 Note here, that the usage of shape(W) rather than [3,3,3] as first argument for tile is essential for achieving this.

 Although the error-prone indexing operations have been eliminated by the introduction of W, the specification still consists of a problem specific WITH-loop which contains an elementwise specification of the relaxation step.
-It should be mentioned here, that the elementwise specification can be "lifted" into a nesting of operations on entire arrays leading to specifications as they can typically be found in APL programs [6].
+It should be noted here, that the elementwise specification can be "lifted" into a nesting of APL-like operations on entire arrays without causing any performance penalty (cf. [?]).